peopleware/js-ppwcode-dev/README.md

 If you want to develop any of the js-ppwcode- projects, check out this über-repo.

-The actual js-ppwcode- repositories are included as git subtrees, and external dependencies are setup in the way expected by the js-ppwcode- projects as git submodules.
-The usual caveats for working with subtrees and submodules apply.
+The actual js-ppwcode- repositories are included as git submodules, and external dependencies are setup in the way expected by the js-ppwcode- projects as git submodules.
+The usual caveats for working with submodules apply.

 You should copy this way of working for an application, where the js-ppwcode- and other projects are external dependencies.
 For external dependencies, submodules